 LASAN issues blue containers, or bins, for recycling paper, cardboard, cartons, aluminum, tin, metal, cans, glass bottles and jars, clear plastic, plastic containers, plastic bags and miscellaneous plastic.

-LASAN issues green containers, or bins, for recycling yard trimmings, grass clippings, fruits, vegetables, leaves and branches.
+LASAN issues green containers, or bins, for recycling yard trimmings, grass clippings, leaves, branches, and food waste.

 LASAN manages several waste tire recycling programs that provide an environmentally preferable opportunity for the City to recycle used/waste tires.

 LASAN collects large metal and household appliances such as refrigerators, washers, dryers, dishwashers, air conditioners, water heaters and heaters from residents serviced by LASAN.

 The Recycling Market Development Zone (RMDZ) program combines recycling with economic development to fuel new businesses, expand existing ones, create jobs and divert waste from landfills.